hinthornw/trustcall/README.md

 ```

 Since the extractor also returns the chat message (with validated and cleaned tools),
-you can easiliy use the abstraction for conversational agent applications:
+you can easily use the abstraction for conversational agent applications:

 ```python
 import operator